 Denver is the ideal spot to kick start this adventure.
 You’ll fly into Denver International Airport and take the quick 20-minute uber ride (approx. $20) to the Denver VanCraft depot.
 The office opens at 9am making it easy to get a morning flight in and pick up your VanCraft van just in time for a late breakfast in Denver (check out Rosenberg’s Bagels & Delicatessen in Five Points near I-25) before hitting the wide open road due north.

-Want to ease into vacation mode and experience the greater Denver before hitting the road?
+Want to ease into vacation mode and experience the greater Denver area before hitting the road?

 ● Book an extra day in Denver to take in the plethora of breweries, local hikes, and unparalleled bites before starting your journey North